 The House in Miramar is an exercise in integration between form, topography, and light.

-A project that transforms the specificity of the plot into a serene and functional home, where architectural rigor is combined with residential simplicity and quality of life.
+A project that transforms the specificity of the plot into a serene and functional home, where the rigor of architecture generates residential clarity and quality of life.